ddsky/spoonacular-api-clients/dart/doc/RecipesApi.md

-final addRecipeNutrition = false; // bool | If set to true, you get nutritional information about each recipes returned. final author = coffeebean; // String | The username of the recipe author. final tags = tags_example; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. final recipeBoxId = 2468; // num | The id of the recipe box to which the search should be limited to. final titleMatch = Crock Pot; // String | Enter text that must be found in the title of the recipes. final maxReadyTime = 20; // num | The maximum time in minutes it should take to prepare and cook the recipe. final minServings = 1; // num | The minimum amount of servings the recipe is for.
+final addRecipeNutrition = false; // bool | If set to true, you get nutritional information about each recipes returned. final author = coffeebean; // String | The username of the recipe author. final tags = tags_example; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. final recipeBoxId = 2468; // int | The id of the recipe box to which the search should be limited to. final titleMatch = Crock Pot; // String | Enter text that must be found in the title of the recipes. final maxReadyTime = 20; // num | The maximum time in minutes it should take to prepare and cook the recipe. final minServings = 1; // num | The minimum amount of servings the recipe is for.